 This is for people who ticked the claim box in Part 1.
 It just says that your claim is only for the employer part of Medicare or social security tax and highlights that you’re not making adjustments to a tax that was paid by withholding funds from your employee’s checks.

-5. Enter the Numbers into Part 3
+5. Enter the Numbers into Part 3 of Your 941x IRS form

 Part 3 of Form 941X requires you to copy all the numbers you entered when you originally filed your Form 941.
 The original numbers go into column 2.